In July 2020, this procedure was reviewed and updated.

 If the plan is for the placement to last longer than 16 weeks, the fostering assessment process should commence as soon as possible after the placement is made and for this reason the ADM will send a copy of the approved suitability assessment to the team mailbox so that a social worker is allocated for this purpose.

 This temporary approval can be extended for a further period of up to 8 weeks (if it is likely to expire before the assessment is completed) or until the outcome of the Independent Review (if the outcome of the assessment is that the Connected Person is not approved and seeks a review of the decision - see Assessment and Approvals of Foster Carers Procedure).

 Before deciding whether to extend the approval, the Local Authority must consider if the placement is still the most appropriate placement available, and it must be considered by the Fostering Panel before the above approval is given.
 The IRO must also be informed.
-A decision to extend the temporary approval must be approved by the Nominated Officer.
+A decision to extend the temporary approval must be approved by the ADM.

 A file will be opened for the foster carer's assessment.
-The allocated assessing social worker will immediately arrange for a slot to be booked on the Fostering Panel within 16 weeks for the assessment to be considered.
+The allocated assessing social worker should immediately arrange for a slot to be booked on the Fostering Panel within 16 weeks for the assessment to be considered.